backstage/backstage/docs/tutorials/quickstart-app-plugin.md

 # The Fetch

-We're ready to flush out our fetch component
+We're ready to flesh out our fetch component

 1. Add our api hook inside ExampleFetchComponent